EmpressEducation/empress-educators/docs/style/punctuation/quotation-marks.md

 ### **Single quotation marks**

-The only times to use single quotation marks in our documentation are the following:
+The only times to use single quotation marks in our eLearning are the following:

 -   In code examples, in languages that use single quotation marks.
 -   When nesting a quotation inside another quotation.